 Mormonism’s Defenders Respond

-As expected, many in the LDS apologetic community have vilified Murphy for his public statements.
-Allen Wyatt, a Mormon apologist working with the Foundation for Apologetic Information and Research (FAIR), made no pretense in accusing Murphy of behaving like an “apostate” despite the fact that his church has declined to charge Murphy with apostasy for his public statements http://www.fairlds.org/apol/antis/200207.html).
-Some at least, have chosen to refrain from the typical ad hominem argument so prevalent in Mormon apologetics and have at least attempted to offer some sort of an explanation.
+As expected, many in the LDS apologetic community vilified Murphy for his public statements.
+Allen Wyatt, a Mormon apologist writing for the Foundation for Apologetic Information and Research (FAIR), decried Murphy’s lack of loyalty and his alleged “apostate behavior” in an article titled “Motivation, Behavior and Dissension.”
+The LDS Church declined to charge Murphy with apostasy for his public statements.
+Some at least, have chosen to refrain from the typical ad hominem argument so commonly used by Mormon apologists, and have at least attempted to offer some sort of an explanation.

-Mormon apologists don’t seem to deny that current genetic evidence shows no connection between Lamanites and Hebrews.
-In a December 8, 2002 article in the LA Times, Dr. Daniel Peterson, a BYU professor and researcher at FARMS, was quoted as saying, “The idea that America may have been overwhelmingly peopled by folks from northeastern Asia is perfectly compatible” with Mormon doctrine, said Daniel Peterson, a lifelong Mormon and professor of Asian and Near Eastern Languages at Brigham Young.
-Genetic evidence that some Native American ancestors came from the Middle East could easily be lost over thousands of years, he said.
+Mormon scholars don’t seem to deny that current genetic evidence shows no connection between Lamanites and Hebrews.
+In a December 8, 2002 article in the LA Times, Dr. Daniel Peterson, a BYU professor and former researcher with the Neil Maxwell Institute, was quoted as saying, “The idea that America may have been overwhelmingly peopled by folks from northeastern Asia is perfectly compatible” with Mormon doctrine, said Daniel Peterson, a lifelong Mormon and professor of Asian and Near Eastern Languages at Brigham Young.
+Genetic evidence that some Native American ancestors came from the Middle East could easily be lost over thousands of years, he said.”